learn-academy-2022-bravo/week-1-assessment-joagui83/interview-questions.md

   Your answer:
   index is the position of an element inside a value.
 Value is whats passed on a variable: Numbers, Strings, Booleans, null, undefined, and symbol
   Researched answer:
-  Index contains the postion of an item in an expression.
-A value is what a variable is set you.
+  Index contains the position of an item in an expression.
+A value is what a variable is set to.
 It can be any data type and be changed at any time in Javascript.

 4. What is iteration?